truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 | <file>/upload</file> | **No** | Push | Media files pushed from the local dataset to <file>/upload</file> are then uploaded to Google Photos and not sorted into an album.
 Because <file>/upload</file> is a temporary storage location, it can not accurately synchronize from one task to the next.
 Pushing to this folder does not preserve metadata and can result in duplicated files, poor performance, file name instability. |
 {{< /truetable >}}

-### Creating the Dataset and Organizing Files
+### Selecting the Dataset and Organizing Files

-Next, create a TrueNAS SCALE local dataset to use as the source or destination.
+Next, select TrueNAS SCALE local dataset or create a new one to use as the source or destination.

 {{< expand "Creating a Dataset" "v" >}}
 {{< include file="/static/includes/CreateDatasetSCALE.md" >}}